 Hike the Pipiwai Trail to Waimoku Falls

-With easy accessibility and spectacular views, the 1.8-mile Pipiwai Trail offers one of the best hikes in East Maui.
-Winding along a string of dramatic pools and waterfalls, you’ll encounter a giant Banyan tree, dense bamboo forests, and even a grove of mountain apple trees that offer a delicious treat.
-However, the highlight of this hike is right at the end – at the spectacular 400-foot Waimoku Falls.
-Standing at the base of the sheer cliffs, you can enjoy the refreshing mist and wind created by the falling water before heading back to the path from which you came.
-It’s truly an incredible once-in-a-lifetime experience!
+One of the easiest ways to access the pools is via the Pipiwai Trail.
+This 1.8-mile route offers one of the best hikes in East Maui.
+Winding along a string of dramatic pools and waterfalls, you’ll encounter a giant Banyan tree, dense bamboo forests, and a grove of mountain apple trees.
+However, the highlight of this hike is at the end – beneath the spectacular 400-foot Waimoku Falls.
+Standing at the base of the cliffs, you can enjoy the refreshing mist created by falling water before heading back to the path from which you came.
+It’s a once in a lifetime experience!

 Camp Out in Kipahulu